AliceO2Group/Control/README.md

 It is also advisable to edit the inventory file so it points to a fresh system (in the system-configuration repository, `ansible/inventory/flpproto-control-testing`).
 The target system should accept SSH public key authentication.

+Before running Ansible commands on a target system, a way is needed for Ansible to log in and perform tasks which usually require root privileges.
+As far as the target system is concerned, you should make sure that:
+* either the target system allows SSH login as root (configuration file `/etc/ssh/sshd_config`), accepts public key authentication for root, and Ansible is run as root (by appending `-u root` to Ansible commands); OR
+* the target system accepts public key authentication for the unprivileged user, and this user is sudo-enabled with NOPASSWD on the target system.

-You can make Ansible SSH into the target system as root (if SSH root login is enabled), but ideally one would use an unprivileged used.
-The user account you use to log in on the target system should be sudo-enabled without a password.
-On CC7, this means that the user on the target system should be in the group `wheel` and the line `%wheel  ALL=(ALL)       NOPASSWD: ALL` should be present and uncommented in the sudoers configuration file.
+Ideally one would use an unprivileged user, and keep SSH root login disabled (default on CC7).
+If this is the case, (on CC7) the user on the target system should be in the group `wheel` (`# gpasswd -a `*`username`*` wheel`) and the line `%wheel  ALL=(ALL)       NOPASSWD: ALL` should be present and uncommented in the sudoers configuration file.
 To check this, run `visudo` as root on the target system.

 Assuming the current directory is the one with Ansible's `site.yml` (directory `ansible` in the system-configuration repository) and assuming this repository (Control) is cloned at `~/Control`, this is the single step for deployment, configuration and execution: